N-Zubko/N-Zubko/README.md

       <h3>OpenAI-Assistant</h3>
         <br />
         <img src="./images/robot_.png" alt="robot head icon" width="50px"/>
-        <p><a href="https://github.com/N-Zubko/OpenAI-assistant">Repo</a> // <a href="https://polar-thicket-37634.herokuapp.com/">Site</a> </p>
+        <p><a href="https://github.com/N-Zubko/OpenAI-assistant">Repo</a> // <a href="openai-js-assistant.up.railway.app/">Site</a> </p>
         <br />
         <p>A full-stack interactive and responsive web application is designed to help users find answers related to JavaScript.</p> <br />
         <p>Built using React.js, Node.js and ExpressJS, PostgreSQL hosted on bit.io, React Bootstrap and CSS styled components, OpenAI API to obtain answers.
-Both the frontend and the backend are hosted on Heroku.
+Both the frontend and the backend are hosted on Railway.
 Use `test` as login and `pass` as password to authenticate.</p>
     </td>
 </table>